kammitama5/kammitama5.github.io/_posts/2018-6-17-Sunday-June-17th.md

   affiliated with the conference is pretty amazing.
 I guess it's also on the East Coast, but the list of my peers is pretty much Ivies...I saw Yale, MIT, UPenn, CMU, Princeton email addresses.
 I'm honoured but there is also so much I can learn from them.
 The dream would be to work in either Haskell or Racket for 5 years.
   Hmm..five years of Haskell would be amazing.
-And I'd spend every summer working at a company that uses Haskell, or a lab or something.
+I don't think I'd speak English anymore..just Haskell. :D And I'd spend every summer working at a company that uses Haskell, or a lab or something.
 That or Rust would be fine.
 I'm enjoying Rust.
   But life-goals...Haskell, Rust, Racket.
 I guess that may make me unemployable to a lot of companies...uhhh.
 Ok.